chengyi3/webdev-cyu-service/README.md

 # webdev-cyu-service
-service for a shopping website
+service for a shopping website.
+Practice web dev technologies.